alexd106/pixinsightGPU/README.md

 ## Key Features
 Installs the following software components:

-- **CUDA 11.8**
+- CUDA 11.8
-- **cuDNN 8.9.4.25**
+- cuDNN 8.9.4.25
-- **TensorFlow 2.13.0 C API**
+- TensorFlow 2.13.0 C API

-- Option to install specific components or all components
-- Options to verify installation and ensure that dependencies are met
-- Checks if the `nouveau` driver is active.
-If the nouveau driver is active, the script will stop and prompt the user to disable it
-- Verifies that the necessary NVIDIA driver is installed and compatible

 ## **Pre-requisites**

 Before running the script, ensure the following:
-1. **Ubuntu 24.04** installed on the system (may work with other versions of Ubuntu but untested)
+1. **Ubuntu 24.04** installed on the system (may work with other versions/flavours of Ubuntu but untested)
 2. **Root privileges** (to install system-wide software)
 3. **NVIDIA GeForce RTX 2060 GPU** (might work with other Nvidia GPU's but untested)
 4. **Internet connection** for downloading the required software